West of Scotland Women's Bowling Association

 JEAN L SINCLAIR CHARITY GAME:

+The game will comprise 15 ends, plus 2 trial ends, with the highest up team on each Green playing an extra end.
+This game must be played within a set week determined by WoSWBA.
 Once a Ladies’ Section has entered the Competition they must send a team.
 Any Club withdrawing after the draw is made and notified shall be responsible for their opponents’ travelling expenses, entry money, plus a fine of £5, and any other incurred expenses.

 SUBSTITUTES: